psycopaths/jdoop/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-JDoop dependencies, including those in the `lib/` directory, are free software as well, each licensed under its own license.
+JDoop dependencies, including those in the `lib/` directory, are free software as well, each licensed under its own terms.
 Follow links to respective web pages listed in the *Dependencies* section to find out more.